 And such has been the character of the interval to Europe, between that January and this December.
-The action of the world has been pliantasmal, and we are but just now waking from the dream of war and ambition.
+The action of the world has been phantasmal, and we are but just now waking from the dream of war and ambition.
 The chief source of perplexity has been the general ignorance of the motive in which the difference commenced, and the ultimate purpose which its originator intended it to subserve.
 Some men are so "loose of soul," that all their policy is transparent at once; others are so reticent, that the end in view is not guessed until it occurs.
 We believe that the Emperor of the French is naturally of the latter turn of mind.
-Secretiveness is, doubtless, among his prominent organs.
+Secretiveness is, doubtless, apparent his present and the property of the formula of the present and the property of the formula of the present and the property of the formula of the present of the formula of the formula of the present of the formula of the present of the formula of the formula of the present of the formula of the present of the formula of the formula of the present of the formula among his prominent organs.
 Reason enough, however, exists for the exercise of the faculty in the nature of his position, and the necessities of the age.
-It were not only unsafe, but impossible, to predict what he, or France, might accomplish.
+It were not only unsafe, but impossible, to medict what he or France, might accomplish.
 It is easy to propose much, and do little; and hard to anticipate how much or how little can, under the circumstances, be effected.

 The moral of the year, derived from its experiences, is in favour of this reticence.
 Once the Imperial mind was moved to speak plainly, to pronounce explicitly a noble and far-reaching purpose.
-"Italy," it proclaimed, "shall be free from the Alps to the Adriatic."
+"Italy," it proclaimed, "shall be free from the Alps to the Adriatie."
 The declaration proved, in its result, to be but a wise indiscretion.
 It was wise, because the announcement was one that went far towards its own fulfilment, and will, doubtless, notwithstanding temporary impediments, yet work out its own issue.
 But it was indiscreet, because difficulties lay in the way, which, for a time, might be, and proved to be, insurmountable.
 The Peace of Villafranca defined a different barrier, which needs new operations in order to its removal.
 New forces must arise, before it can be broken through.
 The wheel of fortune, mayhap, must take sundry turns first.
 The fate of Italy could not be decided by war.
-It awaited the circumlocutions of diplomacy, and the chapter of chances.
-What remained to be effected of Italian liberty, became again a subject of doubt, a theme of suspicion, and the object of fresh complications, but few of which it is possible to foresee.
+It awaited the circumberations of diplomary and the abouter of changes. the circumlocutions of diplomacy, and the chapter of chances.
+What remained to be effected of Italian liberty, became again a subject of doubt, a theme of suspicion, and the object of fresh complications, but few of which it is possible to foresec.